 Under Section 43 of the Education (No. 2) Act 1986 the College has produced a Code of Practice governing meetings on College premises.
-It may be found on the College website.
-(See Appendix 7 of http://www.st-edmunds.cam.ac.uk/notes-members).

-6.15 Room Bookings
+5.15 Room Bookings

-6.15.1 Supervision Rooms
+5.15.1 Supervision Rooms

-The Teaching Rooms in the Norfolk Building and the Terry McLaughlin and Michael Murphy Rooms in the Library may be booked in advance for supervisions through the Reception (reception@stedmunds.cam.ac.uk) during the Michaelmas and Lent Terms.
-Those wishing to use the rooms for nonsupervision type purposes will need to complete a booking form with the Conference Coordinator.
+The Teaching Rooms in the Norfolk Building and the Terry McLaughlin and Michael Murphy Rooms in the Library may be booked in advance for supervisions through the Porters' Lodge (reception@st-edmunds.cam.ac.uk) during the Michaelmas and Lent Terms.
+Those wishing to use the rooms for non-supervision purposes will need to complete a booking form with the Conference and Events Manager.
 These Rooms are used for examinations during the Easter Term, so reservations for supervisions may not be possible then.